The mission of Lydia’s House is to provide safe, stable and supportive housing for women and children in crisis.

 The Challenge We Face:

 The childhood poverty rate in Hamilton County is 24% according to the U.S. Census Bureau’s American Community Survey.
 Two thirds of these children in poverty live in female headed households.
-The Greater Cincinnati region is 40,000 units short of affordable housing for extremely poor families and ranks number 10 in the country for evictions.
+The Greater Cincinnati region is 20,000 units short of affordable housing for extremely poor families and has the fourth highest rising rent rate in the nation as of 2022.

 Out of a sense of wanting to address the profound need for safe transitional housing options for families experiencing poverty, in 2013 the founders of Lydia’s House established a small residence for homeless women and their children.
 In 2017 Lydia’s House expanded our mission to include permanent housing.
 We opened our first building of affordable housing in March of 2019 and our second building in May 2022.